 By no means do we give advise on how to survive infidelity.
 We have gathered the below statistics, thoughts, and advise from various sources.
 Doing infidelity investigations we have found that more times than not there are more questions than there are answers.
 We are experts in the field of infidelity investigations.
 For questions outside our expertise we recommend consulting those most knowledgeable about them.
 Keeping that in mind the below information was gathered from many reputable sources to use as a starting point.

-Statistics show that about 30-60% of married individuals will get involved in infidelity at some of their lives — though it’s just an estimation since the exact numbers can never be established.
+Statistics show that many married individuals will get involved in infidelity at some of their lives — though it’s just an estimation since the exact numbers can never be established.
 This clearly indicates that infidelity is becoming a bigger problem than most relationship issues.

 People who have experienced infidelity know that it can be one of the most traumatic events, the effects of which can linger for a lifetime.
 In fact, it can impair a person’s ability to trust others and to build healthy relationships.
 As such, it’s almost impossible to survive infidelity alone.
 Whether you decide to move on or remain in the marriage, you first need to overcome the hard feelings and then find a way to mend things.
 Here are some tips we have gathered that can help you along the way:

 How To Survive Infidelity – Vent Out Your Feelings

 Look for people who will understand you and your feelings and will provide the necessary support.
 Share your feeling with your friends, family, colleagues or anyone you trust, as soon as you discover infidelity.
 This will make you feel better since you know there are people who love you and want to help you.
 You can also choose to vent out your feelings online at forums and discussions.